n-c0de-r/DiveAI/README.md

 <img src="GameAI_show.gif">

 I left the debugging drawings in the GIF so you can see the weird choices each AI diver makes.
 They are all from different development stages and behave differently.
-Funny, the "latest" is often slower, but (given the right map) much safer and wouldn't drown fast - but wouldn't win a tournament's first place that way.
+Funny, the "latest" (yellow) is often slower, but (given the right map) much safer and wouldn't drown fast - but wouldn't win a tournament's first place that way.

+PS:
+This project still has many issues to fix.
+Can't wait to tackle them with more time and hopefully even more professionally then, too.